llinauer/rnn_101/README.md

 that this entails 10^4 training samples.
 Not overwhelming, but should be good enough for starters.
 The `create_dataset.py` script can be used to create such a dataset in the form of a .csv file.

-Of course, we can't just feed integers into a NN, so we need a way to represent numbers as tensors.
+Of course, you can't just feed integers into a NN, so you need a way to represent numbers as tensors.
 One-hot-encoding is a neat and easy way to do this.
 The digits from 0 to 9, together with two special symbols EOS and EOA (which stands for end-of-sequence and end-of-answer, respectively), are encoded as 12 distinct 12-dimensional tensors.
 Each tensor containing a 1 in the respective dimension and all 0s otherwise.